 Korea proposes to revise the clause 9.5.3 to clarify the meaning of “the delegations” by adding reference “No.1005 of the Constitution”.

-This proposal received support, however, Rapporteur made a simpler proposal, instead of addition reference to “No.1005 of the Constitution”, to add ‘of Member States’ after ‘the delegations’.
+This proposal received support.
+The Rapporteur proposed, instead of addition reference to “No.1005 of the Constitution”, to add ‘of Member States’ after ‘the delegations’.

 There was no time to confirm consensus at this point.